Meet Alex Caspero

 Count me in for any dessert that tastes like pie, with a fraction of the effort.
 These loaded apple pie bars are so, so good and the perfect way to welcome in Fall.

 As a dietitian, I get asked all the time about dessert.
 What are healthy baking swaps?
 How can I make my family’s favorite recipes more nutritious?
 Can I have dessert everyday?
-As someone who loves chocolate and buttercream frosting as much as I do broccoli, I understand the desire to make treats part of a healthy lifestyle.
+As someone who loves chocolate as much as I do broccoli, I understand the desire to make treats part of a healthy lifestyle.

 Surprisingly enough, I don’t always recommend the healthier options.
 Yes, there are ways to make treats a little more wholesome: subbing in whole-wheat pastry flour, switching to natural sweeteners, and so on.
 There is a time and a place for those versions and for the most part, I try to sneak in a small change to even my most decadent desserts.
 However, it’s also completely OK to enjoy the real thing.
-Real sugar, regular flour, butter and all.
+Real sugar, regular flour and all.

 As I’ve mentioned a few times before, allowing yourself to eat what you truly want is powerful, and I bet you eat less of it when you do.
 If you know that you will always be able to eat a brownie (or these apple pie bars), then the desire to “sneak” one while no one is looking or eat a few because “the diet begins tomorrow” doesn’t happen.
 Knowing this also allows you to choose what you truly want.
 I eat dessert, often, though it’s usually just enough to keep me satisfied and of course, it’s what I really, truly want.
 The want to overeat them is gone, as I know I can always have more later.
-(PS- if this sounds just crazy enough for you to consider eating this way, consider joining October’s Joyful Eating, Nourished Life group.)
+(PS- if this sounds just crazy enough for you to consider eating this way, consider joining my Joyful Eating, Nourished Life group.)

 Now, let’s make some pie bars.